 Hipsters in the hood: authenticating indexicalities in young men’s hip hop talk

-This research explores the spontaneous hip hop talk of four young London men from multi-ethnic working class backgrounds.
+This research explores the spontaneous hip hop talk of four young London men from multi-ethnic working-class backgrounds.
+One of the young men was Pia’s former MA students who played an important role in the research and collaborated with Pia on one of her papers.
 In their self-recorded talk the speakers position themselves in relation to a range of ‘cultural concepts’ and (classed, raced) practices and identity performances which signal various affiliations with hip hop.
 We explore how the young men authenticate when they talk about ‘hipsters’ moving into the ‘hood’, ‘white posh girl’ appropriating ‘world star’ hip hop culture, and South London gangs’ displaying violence and bling.

 Talking Young Femininities

 This project explores the spontaneous, self-recorded talk of adolescent British girls from different socio-cultural backgrounds, including girls from a prestigious private school, the British Bangladeshi community and the East End in London.
 The project explores a range of questions on the basis of the girls’ conversations about friends, friendships, boys, parents, music, drugs, school, sex, (arranged) marriage and social class: